daizutabi/hydraflow/docs/usage/quickstart.md

 ### Hydraflow's `main` decorator

 [`hydraflow.main`][] starts a new MLflow run that logs the Hydra configuration.
-The decorated function must have two arguments: `Run` and `Config`.
+The decorated function must have two arguments: `run` and `cfg`.
-The `Run` argument is the current MLflow run.
+The `run` argument is the current MLflow run with type `mlflow.entities.Run`.
-The `Config` argument is the Hydra configuration.
+The `cfg` argument is the Hydra configuration with type `omegaconf.DictConfig`.
+You can annotate the arguments with `Run` and `Config` to get type checking and autocompletion in your IDE, although the `cfg` argument is not actually an instance of `Config` (duck typing is used).

 ```python
 @hydraflow.main(Config)